ManojChandran/oouve-networking/README.md

   default = "oouve.com"
 }
 ```

-# Checklist of items to have production ready Networking

-> This repository tries to follow the checklist items formulated by gruntworks to have a production ready infrastructure, reference provided at the end.

-## Set up VPCs
-Don't use the Default VPC, as everything in it is publicly accessible by default.
-Instead, create one or more custom Virtual Private Clouds (VPC), each with their own IP address range (see VPC and subnet sizing), and deploy all of your apps into those VPCs.

-## Set up subnets
-Create three "tiers" of subnets in each VPC: public, private-app, private-persistence.
-The public subnets are directly accessible from the public Internet and should only be used for a small number of highly locked down, user-facing services, such as load balancers and Bastion Hosts.
-The private-apps subnets are only accessible from within the VPC from the public subnets and should be used to run your apps (Auto Scaling Groups, Docker containers, etc.).
-The private-persistence subnets are also only accessible from within the VPC from the private-app subnets (but NOT the public subnets) and should be used to run all your data stores (RDS, ElastiCache, etc.).
-See A Reference VPC Architecture.

 ## Configure Network ACLs
 Create Network Access Control Lists (NACLs) to control what traffic can go between different subnets.
 We recommend allowing the public subnets to receive traffic from anywhere, the private-app subnets to only receive traffic from the public subnets, and the private-persistence subnets to only receive traffic from the private-app subnets.